Semrush helps you:

 There’s nothing wrong with this approach… at first.

-But eventually you’ll want to create different landing pages for different audiences.
+But eventually, you’ll want to create different landing pages for different audiences.

 For example, let’s say that you’re running a Facebook ads campaign.

-Instead of sending everyone to the same exact landing page, you want to create landing pages that appeal to each audience that you’re targeting with ads.
+Instead of sending everyone to the same exact landing page, you want to create landing pages that appeal to each target audience that you’re targeting with ads.

 Match Your Landing Pages To Audiences